-- 2.4 The North York Moors National Park Authority online application search indicates that there have been no planning applications submitted on the site.
-Nearby, the land to the west of Windyridge had planning permission for the development of 5 dwellings (NYM/2006/0739/FL).
-The scheme was not constructed and appears to have lapsed. - 2.5 The site has no specific Local Plan designation and is outside of the Egton Conservation Area.
+- 2.4 The North York Moors National Park Authority online application search indicates that there have been no planning applications submitted on the site in recent years.
+However, adjacent to the site, applications were approved in 1977 for the conversion of The Forge to a café (ref: 40320003E and 40320003C); in 1982 for the conversion of The Forge to residential accommodation (ref: 40320003F and 40320003G); and more recently in 2010 for replacement windows at The Forge (ref: NYM/2010/0220/FL). - 2.5 The site has no specific Local Plan designation and is outside of the Egton Conservation Area, which is to the immediate east of the site.
+The nearest listed building is an outbuilding to the north of Arncliff View, at the junction of Egton Lane and the High Street.